Blood and Donuts: Production

 Blood and Donuts was the first film to be produced by the Canadian Film Centre, and it was director Holly Dale's first narrative film.
 Dale had previously made her reputation in documentary films.
 Fellow director Vincenzo Natali served as a stand-in for Cronenberg and also provided storyboards.

 Release

 Blood and Donuts was released on home video on 4 October 1996.

 Reception

 Brendan Kelly of Variety wrote that the film fails to deliver on its premise, as Dale has trouble combining the horror and comedy elements.
 In a retrospective of Canadian horror films, Variety later called the film "critically acclaimed".

 Awards and nominations

-Blood and Donuts was nominated in 1996 for the Genie Awards in 3 categories: Best Achievement in Costume Design (Emma England), Best Performance by an Actress in a Leading Role (Helene Clarkson), and Best Original Screenplay (Andrew Rai Berzins).
+Blood and Donuts was nominated in 1996 for the Genie Awards in 3 categories: Best Achievement in Costume Design (Emma England), Best Performance by an Actress in a Leading Role (Helene Clarkson), and Best Original Screenplay (Berzins).